An Enchanting Wedding Venue in Kent - The Lost Village of Dode

 Within the grounds you will find a wishing tree, there is an ancient pagan practise whereby ribbons are tied onto the tree and a wish is made, once the ribbon decays or falls off, it is thought that your wish will then come true.
 Make sure you add your own ribbon to Dode’s wishing tree on your visit!

 Doug has built two snug little cottages nestled within the grounds of Dode namely, Hillview and Woodside.
 One of the cottages has a hot-tub in the master bedroom and is a popular retreat for the bridal party prior to a wedding.
 Both of the cottages are tucked away and are the perfect get away for the bridal couple or for general hire.

 Each wedding at Dode is special, many of the couples that get married there, become life-long friends of Dode and get involved in this amazing little church long after their weddings have taken place.

-To arrange a viewing at Dode and to meet the fabulous team to help plan your wedding, please make your enquiry here.
+To arrange a viewing at Dode and meet the fabulous team who will help plan your wedding, you can enquire here.
 Go and see this truly amazing wedding venue for yourselves, you will fall in love with it!